garbagecat

 Notes:

-5. Preprocessing is sometimes required (e.g. when non-standard JVM options are used).
+3. Preprocessing is often required (e.g. when non-standard JVM options are used).
 It removes extraneous logging and makes any format adjustments needed for parsing (e.g. combining logging that the JVM sometimes splits across multiple lines).

 Example